MohamadJaafarr/Social-Media-Network-FCS-Project/README.md

       python main.py

-## How to use the application
+## 👉 How to use the application

-1. **Start the application**: Launch the application to view the main menu.
+1. **👉Start the application**: Launch the application to view the main menu.
-2. **Choose an option**: Select from various operations like adding users and displaying the graph.
+2. **👉Choose an option**: Select from various operations like adding users and displaying the graph.
-3. **Follow prompts**: Enter the required information when prompted.
+3. **👉Follow prompts**: Enter the required information when prompted.

-## Example CLI Menu
+## 📝 Example CLI Menu

 ----- Graph CLI Menu -----
 1. Add User